How to Grow Dahlias

 Plant Care

 Taking good care of your dahlias is important for maintaining their health and beauty!
-So don’t forget about them once they’re in the soil; there’s still plenty more gardening to be done.
+So don’t forget about them once they’re in the soil; there are plenty of ways to help them put on the best possible displays.

 Feeding

-Dahlias love a good meal - it takes a lot of energy to look that good, after all!
+Dahlias love a good meal - as it takes a lot of energy to look that good!
 We recommend using a feed once a week during the earlier stages of growth.
-By the end of June, your flowers should be ready for a weekly meal of fertiliser until around the beginning of autumn.
+Once in bud, they should be ready for a weekly meal of fertiliser until around the beginning of autumn.

 Deadheading